swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 ```

 In the "Restore .build" step, we're using the `restore` capability of `actions/cache`, and asking it to restore our previously-uploaded cache to the `.build` directory.
-The `key` is a way to uniquely identify caches.
-The `key` could look like `swiftpm-tests-build-Linux-f5ded47aafafe1f9f542e833a5f3dc01970bbaee`.
+The `key` is a way to uniquely identify caches and resolves to a string like `swiftpm-tests-build-Linux-f5ded47aafafe1f9f542e833a5f3dc01970bbaee`.
 If `actions/cache` finds and exact match for a cache with that name, it'll restore that cache for us.
 Otherwise it'll restore the latest cache that start with the `restore-keys`, which in our case will look like `swiftpm-tests-build-Linux-`.
 Note that `actions/cache` follows some branch protection rules so it's not vulnerable to cache poisoning attacks.
 That means that it'll only restore a cache if it was cached from the current branch or the primary branch of your repository.

 In the "Cache .build" step, you're also simply caching your `.build` directory, now that the build and tests process is over.
 This is so the next CI runs can use this cache.
 The `key` matches the one in the `key` of the "Restore .build" step, and with the `if` condition, we're trying to avoid spending time in the cache step when we've already found an exact cache key match in the "Restore .build" step.
 This is because `actions/cache` rejects cache entries with duplicate names, and does not have an update mechanism.